-Investors expected 2020 to be an interesting year.
-The election, after all, is sure to push sentiment in many directions in the second half.
-However, strong consumer spending and e-commerce in 2019, as well as growing interest in AI and cybersecurity made the first two quarters seem set for success.
+Investors expected 2021 to be an interesting year.
+COVID-19, after all, is sure to continue to move real estate in many directions in the second half.
+However, strong consumer spending and e-commerce in 2020, as well as growing interest in AI and cybersecurity made the first two quarters seem set for success.

-On the morning of March 3rd, the Federal Reserve cut interest rates by half a percentage in an emergency rate cut.
+On the morning of March 3rd 2020, the Federal Reserve cut interest rates by half a percentage in an emergency rate cut.
 This was a direct response to the market drop caused by concerns about the coronavirus crisis’ economic impact.
 This rate has remained at this level since.

 The lower interest rate affects consumer interest rates such as those on credit cards, bank loans, mortgages, and more.
 Even before the Fed lowered this rate, however, mortgage rates had already neared all-time lows due to coronavirus worries.

 The coronavirus crisis continues to rear its head, and we just don’t know when it will end or whether we will gain crowd immunity anytime soon, but markets are still holding up.
 Even though the ups and downs, 2021 has turned out to be a pretty good year for most multifamily, industrial, and other real estate property investors as of the end of H1.

 What does all this mean for investors?
 It means careful consideration of investment strategies for the year ahead.
 While short-term goals may be drastically affected (i.e., Apple’s supply chains and Disney’s amusement parks are already suffering, causing shareholder concern), investors with long-term goals may need to just take a deep, thoughtful breath.
 Investing in remote meeting software Zoom may only go well for as long as the coronavirus crisis keeps workers out of offices, for example.

 As with any year, the most important considerations are each investor’s personal goals and risk tolerance.